chenelias/Burnmd/README.md

 - Edit markdown code on left side window and view output on right side area.
 - Change fontSize of markdown output.
 - Toggle color mode with Dark/Light.
+- Use the quick add tools to add character more easy on phone device.
 - Change size of edit window with right side bottom drag icon.

 ### link